-ACT scores and/or placement scores for first-year students will be evaluated to determine placement in reading, writing, mathematics, or study skills classes.
+ACT scores and/or placement scores for first-year students will be evaluated to determine placement in writing, mathematics, or science classes.
 Placement in writing classes is also based on a diagnostic essay administered and evaluated by members of the English faculty.
 Should a student dispute his/her placement in one of these classes, the objection must be submitted in writing to the program coordinator for English within one week of the placement, upon which time a second diagnostic essay will be scheduled.
 This essay will be evaluated by three independent members of the English faculty.
-Students who are placed into a developmental or remedial course must make a C- or better in order to continue on to the next course in the sequence or to use the course as a prerequisite for another course.
-Final placement is mandatory.
+Students who are placed into a developmental or remedial course must make a C-or better in order to continue on to the next course in the sequence or to use the course as a prerequisite for another